xiaolaoying/VoteXX/README.md

 The extended abstract of the paper can be found [here](https://eprint.iacr.org/2022/1212.pdf).

 Main features of VoteXX:
-* End-to-end verifiable
+* End-to-end Verifiable
 * Privacy
-* Extreme coercion-resistant (voter can nullify his voter even if the coercer knows all the secret information)
+* Extreme Coercion-resistant (voter can nullify his voter even if the coercer knows all the secret information)

 Roles of VoteXX:
 * Voter
-* Election authority: responsible for authenticating voters
+* Election Authority: responsible for authenticating voters
 * Trustees: respondible for tallying
 * Hedgehog: can nullify a voter's ballot if the voter cast the ballot under coercion